 DIFFICULTY: Physically this is an easy trip with no difficult walking involved.
 However, you can expect to be starting very early on most days, departing the hotel from between 4:30am and 5:30am, and having some breakfasts in the field.
 These early starts aren’t just for fun, they will get us in the field when the light is best and the birds are more active.

 PHOTO PHILOSOPHY: This tour differs drastically from the Australia Birding Tours that we offer, where we search for absolutely as many birds and mammals as possible.
 On the Photo Tour, we will search for beautiful and charismatic species over species that will not make as interesting photo targets.
-While we will do some setups and photograph near some feeders in a couple of locations, this trip is more about taking advantage of the guide’s considerable local knowledge to find birds and mammals “in the bush”.
+This trip is about taking advantage of the guide’s considerable local knowledge to find birds and mammals “in the bush”.
 Expect to spend considerable time targeting some of the harder to photograph yet rewarding targets such as pittas and male fairywrens.
 You will be expected to work for your birds and mammals, so if spending large amounts of time at a setup or in photo blinds is your thing, then this may not be the trip for you.
 This is more about working flocks, stalking parrots, and patiently working skulkers.
 There will be some photography from the car, and some from boats, but the majority of time will be spent walking and standing.

 GEAR: There is some close photography where a smaller lens could work, but for the most part you will be using 400mm focal length or greater.
 Light is not usually a problem except in a few rainforest locations.
 An the optimal setup is a 500mm or 600mm f/4 with a 1.4 extender, and a smaller zoom such as a 100-400 for larger birds and mammals.
 If you don’t have that kind of gear, don’t worry; you can still get excellent results even with a shorter 400mm lens (or a good 300mm + teleconverter).
 Bring a flash if you want to do nighttime or macro photography, but flash during the day for birds is not encouraged especially in forest conditions (where you would be most tempted to use it).
 Some target birds are shy and will run away from flash; in such cases, flash will not be allowed until everyone has taken shots without flash.